 This is what is going to make your blog get noticed.
-If you don’t have a plan and schedule your blog post throughout the month (whether it be once a week or once a month), whatever it is, make it a habit of being on point with your uploading schedule.
+If you don’t have a plan and schedule your blog post throughout a certain time frame (whether it be once a week or once a month), make it a habit of being on point with your uploading schedule.

 Blogging is serious work.
 It’s not as simple as whipping up a quick blog post the day of publishing said blog post and expect to get thousands of views.
 No no no. There’s writing content, creating graphics, promoting blog posts, networking, doing sponsored posts, managing emails lists, etc…

 You need to be on your A-game, so it’s important to keep yourself organized or you will fall through the cracks and burn out quickly.